More Than 200 Companies, All in One Place.

 Full Coverage in Texas

 Full coverage is designed to protect both other drivers and your own vehicle.
-In a state where hailstorms, high-speed travel, and long-distance driving are common, this level of protection is often chosen for newer or higher-value vehicles.
+It is considered to include liability, collision, and comprehensive coverage, rather than being a fixed package.
+In a state where hailstorms, high‑speed travel, and long‑distance driving are common, this level of protection is often chosen for newer or higher‑value vehicles.
+Full coverage may also include roadside assistance, which can help if you get stranded on a lonely highway in rural Texas.

 Full coverage typically includes: